George B. Hutchinson: Career

-Since 2013, Hutchinson has researched and taught nineteenth- and twentieth-century American literature and culture at Cornell University in Ithaca, New York, focusing particularly on critical questions around race and ecology.
-He is currently working on ecologies of literary emergence in the American Renaissance, a well-digger's memoir set in the village of Zéguedéguin, Burkina Faso, and how to read Leaves of Grass.
+Since 2013, Hutchinson has researched and taught nineteenth- and twentieth-century American literature and culture at Cornell University, focusing particularly on critical questions around race and ecology.
+His book Facing the Abyss: American Literature and Culture in the 1940s—a work of cultural criticism and history that brings together a wide range of literature, art, philosophy and music alongside discourses on civil rights, ethnicity, gender, labor, politics and ecology—was published by Columbia University Press in 2018.

+Father of the late Chicago-based artist Spencer Hutchinson (1984-2024), he authored The Art of Spencer Hutchinson in 2024.

+Hutchinson held a fellowship from Cornell's Atkinson Center for a Sustainable Future from 2016 to 2021.
+He is currently working on ecologies of literary emergence in American literature, a well-digger's memoir set in the village of Zéguedéguin, Burkina Faso, and a biography of Jean Toomer.

 Awards

 Hutchinson was 1988 and 1989 National Endowment for the Humanities Fellow.
 He was also a 2011 Guggenheim Fellow.

 His book In Search of Nella Larsen, a groundbreaking biography of the author long referred to by scholars as "the mystery woman of the Harlem Renaissance," won the Christian Gauss Award of Phi Beta Kappa and was listed by The Washington Post and Booklist as one of the best Nonfiction books of 2006.
 It was also selected as an Editors' Choice by the New York Times Book Review and as an Outstanding Academic Title by Choice magazine.

 His book Facing the Abyss: American Literature and Culture in the 1940s was shortlisted for the Christian Gauss Award in 2019 and won Honorable Mention for the Matei Călinescu Prize of the Modern Language Association, for distinguished scholarship on 20th and 21st century literature and thought.
 His edition of Jean Toomer's Cane (novel), published by Penguin Classics in 2019, was an Editors' Choice of the New York Times Book Review.